Skip to content

 Conclusion

-Since we really do deal with Sophos 365 days a year, there were no announcements that really surprised us.
-Nevertheless, Sophos managed to present one or the other nice feature, which we didn’t have on our radar right now.
-All in all, it was again a nice event, with good conversations and a lot of information, which we have briefly summarized for you here in this article.
+Because we now work with Sophos practically 365 days a year, there weren’t really any announcements that completely surprised us.
+Even so, Sophos managed to present a few nice features that we didn’t necessarily have on our radar.
+All in all, it was once again a great event with good conversations and lots of information, which we’ve briefly summarized for you in this article.

-If you have any questions, just contact us.
-We will continue to try to keep you as up to date as possible. 🤘
+If you have any questions, just get in touch.
+We’ll keep doing our best to keep you as up to date as possible.

 Patrizio